cityssm/userscripts/README.md

 ## Userscripts for FASTER Web

-[FASTER Web](https://fasterasset.com/products/fleet-management-software/) is fleet management software.
+[FASTER Web](https://fasterasset.com/products/fleet-management-software/) is a cloud-based, fleet management information system (FMIS).
 It can be used to track assets, maintenance on those assets, and parts inventory used by those assets.

 ### All Sections